Divy1211/AoE2DE_UGC_Guide/docs/general/damage_calculation.md

 ### 3.2.
 List of Damage Classes

-The following are all the damage classes that exist in the game:
+The following are all the damage classes along with their IDs that exist in the game: (Note that the Armour Classes have the same names and ids as the Attack classes, the reason for this will become clear once you read through the explanation provided below)

 |          **Class Name**           | **ID** |
 | :-------------------------------: | :----: |